Gary W. Cole, MD, FAAD

 - Use a light skin moisturizer and water-based makeup.

-If you haven't been able to control your acne adequately, you may want to consult a primary-care physician or dermatologist if an individual is unable to adequately control his or her acne.
+It's best to consult a primary-care physician or dermatologist if an individual is unable to adequately control his or her acne.
 The goal of treatment should be the prevention of scarring (not a flawless complexion) so that after the condition spontaneously resolves there is no lasting sign of the affliction.
 Here are some of the options available:

 - Topical (externally applied) antibiotics and antibacterials: These include erythromycin (E-Mycin, Eryc, Ery-Tab, PCE, Pediazole, Ilosone), clindamycin (BenzaClin, Duac), sulfacetamide (Klaron), and azelaic acid (Azelex or Finacea).

-- Retinoids: Retin-A (tretinoin) has been around for years, and preparations have become milder and gentler while still maintaining its effectiveness.
+- Retinoids: Retin-A (tretinoin) has been in use for years, and preparations have become milder and gentler while still maintaining its effectiveness.
 Newer retinoids include adapalene (Differin) and tazarotene (Tazorac).
 These medications are especially helpful for unclogging pores.
 Side effects may include irritation and a mild increase in sensitivity to the sun.
 With proper sun protection, however, they can be used even during sunny periods.
-In December 2008, the U.S. FDA approved the combination medication known as Epiduo gel, which contains the retinoid adapalene along with the antibacterial cleanser benzoyl peroxide; it is applied once a day.
+The combination medication known as Epiduo gel -- which contains the retinoid, adapalene, along with the antibacterial, benzoyl peroxide -- is applied once a day.

 - Oral antibiotics: Doctors may start treatment with tetracycline (Sumycin) or one of the related "cyclines," such as doxycycline (Vibramycin, Oracea, Adoxa, Atridox, and others) and minocycline (Dynacin, Minocin).
 Other oral antibiotics that are useful for treating acne are cefadroxil (Duricef), amoxicillin (Amoxil, DisperMox, Trimox), and the sulfa drugs.

 - Problems with these drugs can include allergic reactions (especially sulfa), gastrointestinal upset, and increased sun sensitivity.
 Doxycycline, in particular, is generally safe but can sometime cause esophagitis (irritation of the esophagus, producing discomfort when swallowing) and an increased tendency to sunburn.

 - Despite the concern that the long-term use of tetracycline antibiotics for acne might "weaken the immune system" or induce bacterial resistance, these concerns seem to be unwarranted.